FARLY7/DG405_driver/README.md

 # DG405_driver
-A simple driver for the DG405 multiplexer
+A simple driver for the DG405 multiplexer.